Yamal cuisine: Malosol

 Malosol comes from Muksun.
 The key secret to this dish is cutting the fish into very delicate slices very fast in order that the fish remains slightly frozen.
 It is prepared from just caught muksun.
 Fish are gutted and cleaned, and liberally sprinkled with salt then held for 3-4 hours.

 Bread of Selkup

 "Bread is head for everything" is a saying of Russians and Selkups.
 It symbolizes hospitality of the house.
-Bread of Selkup is mentioned from the 8th-9th centuries.
-The bread is baked not in an oven as Russians do although the initial stages are the same.
+Bread is mentioned among the Selkups as early as the 8th-9th centuries.
+The bread is baked not in an oven as Russians do, although the initial stages are the same.
 Flour is mixed with water and salt.
-Soda is used instead of yeast to raise the dough and it is baked in very hot sand on the fire.
+Soda is used instead of yeast to raise the dough and it is baked in very hot sand over fire.

 Hot smoked fish

 Yamal cuisine has four principal types of fish dishes: “as it is”, boiled, baked and smoked.
 Smoked fish is very popular on the table nowadays.
 Hot smoked fish is prepared in the towns and villages, although it is not the national dish.
 Camp cooking uses an aluminum saucepan filled with smoldering sawdust, topped with a wire grid.
 A low heat is all that is needed to give the fish a golden hue, indicating doneness.